sergei-mironov/nixtvm/src/mironov/freezepb/README.md

 LOG
 ===

+#### 01.11.2018
+* Learned about scheduling in NNVM.

 #### 30.10.2018
-* Below are results, dorted by model time, spent on each convolution.
-Times are in seconds, every type of convolution block was repeated 200 times for reliable testing
+* Below are convolution execution results, sorted by model time.
+Times are in seconds, every type of convolution block was repeated 200 times for reliable measurements

   (1, 54, 6, 192)   kernel (3, 3)  time1 0.485376 timeM 3.88301
   (1, 108, 11, 128) kernel (3, 3)  time1 0.263262 timeM 3.15915